Deployment

 4. Enable additive apply

 Switch to mode: apply with reconciliation_mode: additive.
-This applies all non-destructive changes — creating roles, adding grants and memberships, setting default privileges — but never revokes existing privileges, removes memberships, or drops roles.
+This applies all non-destructive changes — creating roles and declared schemas, adding grants and memberships, and setting default privileges when their owner context is already valid — but never revokes existing privileges, rewrites attributes/comments on pre-existing roles, transfers schema ownership, removes memberships, or drops roles.
+If a schema's desired owner differs from the current owner, pgroles defers owner-bound follow-up steps such as ALTER DEFAULT PRIVILEGES FOR ROLE <owner> ... until a mode that allows the ownership transfer.

 spec: